wQuole/spacemaker-docker-kubernetes-course/assignment/README.md

 1. Pick the server code for the language of your choice
 2. Create a docker image which contains your server
+3. Set up and authorize `kubectl`
-3. Create the Kubernetes deployment configuration
+4. Create the Kubernetes deployment configuration
-4. Deploy your server to abakus.spacemaker.ai
+5. Deploy your server to abakus.spacemaker.ai

 #### Pick the web server